top of page

 HIIT training

 High-Intensity Interval Training (HIIT) has gained popularity as an effective and time-efficient workout method.
-It can be particularly beneficial for runners (or cyclists or swimmers) aiming to improve their performance.
-Although once embraced as a way to dramatically boost caloric burn after the HIIT trainings session, later studies found the effect to be much smaller than touted.
-Notwtihstanding, HIIT can be used as an effective tool to increase fitness and to combat hypertension, diabetes and metabolic syndrome.
+It can be particularly beneficial for runners (or cyclists or swimmers) aiming to improve their performance, especially their VO2Max.

 HIIT involves working the cardiovascular system at a hard or very hard effort, 85% (or higher) of max heart rate.
 If you run using your heart rate this falls into Zone 5 or above lactate threshold.
 HIIT training improves the rate at which the body can use oxygen, it increases your VO2 max.
 Apart from being an indicator of fitness, a high VO2 max is directly linked to longevity - those with a higher VO2 max - have a much better chance of living healthier and longer than those who do little exercise.